IagoAz/FitPass/README.md

 ## 📑 How To Use <a name="how-to-use"></a>

-Navegar pelo FitPass é uma tarefa simplese.
+Navegar pelo FitPass é uma tarefa simples.
 Siga os passos abaixo para começar a utilizar o FitPass:

 ### Prerequisites